13.1 Graduate Regulations

 - MELAB (Michigan English Language Assessment Battery).
 The minimum satisfactory score is 85.

 - TOEFL (Test of English as a Foreign Language).
 The minimum satisfactory score is 550 (PBT) or 80 (iBT).
-When requesting that official TOEFL test scores be sent to Concordia University of Edmonton of Edmonton, students should indicate Concordia University of Edmonton’s institution code, 0916.
+We do not accept MyBest Scores for admission purposes.
+[Approved by General Faculties Council on September 13, 2019] When requesting that official TOEFL test scores be sent to Concordia University of Edmonton of Edmonton, students should indicate Concordia University of Edmonton’s institution code, 0916.

 - Successful completion of Pathway III offered through International Language Academy of Canada (ILAC).

 Students are admitted to the Faculty of Graduate Studies at Concordia University of Edmonton on the basis of their previous academic record.
 Students may be admitted as full-time or part-time and are classified as one of the following: